rdegges/django-twilio/docs/source/foreword.rst

 =======

 Building telephony applications has always been something of a complex and time consuming task for developers.
-With `twilio <http://www.twilio.com/>`_'s entry into the telephony world, developers were able to build large scale telephony applications for the first time, without the massive learning curve associated with traditional telephony development.
+With `Twilio <http://www.twilio.com/>`_'s entry into the telephony world, developers were able to build large scale telephony applications for the first time, without the massive learning curve associated with traditional telephony development.

-While twilio's APIs allow you to build powerful voice & sms apps in your favorite programming language, it can still be quite difficult and time consuming to roll out your own telephony apps for your Django-powered website.
+While Twilio's APIs allow you to build powerful voice & sms apps in your favorite programming language, it can still be quite difficult and time consuming to roll out your own telephony apps for your Django-powered website.